The Harrow Shared Lives scheme is looking for ordinary members of the public to do the extraordinary and share their lives with a vulnerable adult.

 Training and support

-For many carers, the greatest reward from the scheme is the satisfaction of providing a valuable service that will enable people to have a better quality of life.
+For many carers, the greatest reward from the scheme is the satisfaction that it brings.
+It's a valuable service that enables people to have a better quality of life.

 What support and training is available?

 We offer training and regular monitoring visits which allow carers to develop skills and knowledge.

 Topics covered in training include:

 - First Aid